 They are great for attracting the viewer's attention into the focal area.

 Complimentary colors are across from each other on the color wheel.
-They are red and green, yellow and violet and blue with orange.
+They are red and green, yellow and violet plus blue and orange.

 See the bluebird painting below for a good example.